ekarlo/TheShadowSpeaksDoc/README.md

 **Summary**<br>
 Strange, surreal, abstract, exotic, Dada-esque even but with an underlying heart of cold technocratic knife edged madness and macabre horror.<br>

 Significant and interesting because …<br>
 - Historical and rare generative art from 50+ years ago and 30+ years ago.
-- Historical reference to past major events - the Vietnam war and the draft lottery.
+- Historical reference to past major events - the Vietnam War and the draft lottery.
 - Current chatter about current wars (Ukraine et al) and need for resumption of draft.
+- Insight into the draft process.
-- MatrixPrinter code might be an interesting open source project or associated / included with the NFT in some way.<br>
+- MatrixPrinter code might be an interesting open source project useful for other generative digital art.<br>
 <br>
 <br>
-**ToDo**
+**Plan is to mint ShadowNFT on OpenSea.io in late March 2025 or April 2025.**
 <br>
 <br>